cindyzhong/trt_data_lit_grp_python/README.md

 Test Twitter Access
 ---------
 1. We will use Twython to access Twitter data, you can install it by

 ```
 pip install twython
 ```

+Note: if you have installed Anaconda for Windows, go to Anaconda Command Prompt, cd into C:\Program Files\Anaconda2\Scripts

 2. Now, create a Twython instance with your Consumer Key and Consumer Secret